 Student loan programs provide long-term, low-interest loans for students and/or parents.
-Students must be degree-seeking and enrolled at least half-time (4.5 graduate hours) each term to qualify for federal loans.
+Students must be degree-seeking and enrolled at least half-time (3 graduate hours) each term to qualify for federal loans.
 Not all students are eligible to borrow from all loan programs.
-Auburn Montgomery offers several types of loans:
+Auburn University at Montgomery offers a couple types of federal student loans: